ThriledLokki983/web50/JAVASCRIPT/Course_Materials/14-OOP/starter/README.md

 ### Fundamental ==> 4: POLYMORPHISM

 **Polymorphism:** A child class can **overwrite** a method it inherited from a parent class [it's more complex than that, but this is enough coming a Java]

+# PROTOTYPES

+- **Instantiation:** Objects (instances) are instantiated from a class, which functions like a blueprint